daithang1111/Mr.LDA/README.md

     20news_train_test_raws > 20news.train.test.wc
 ```

-If you want to use `Wikipedia` as a ground corpus, it is better than the directory that contains many small (1000 documents, one per line) files.
+If you plan to use `Wikipedia` as a ground corpus, you can speed up this step by deviding `Wikipedia` corpus into many small files, each file contains around 1000 Wikipedia articles (each article must be in a new line) to take advantage of the fact that `ComputeWordCount.py` processes these files in parallel.

 Prepare topics: